 By you understanding the 4 personality profiles of:

 - the team members you have around you

-you are able to effectively connect with team members at a deeper level, which leads to greater individual effectiveness, stronger relationships and harmony will increase.
+you’re able to effectively connect with team members at a deeper level.
+This leads to greater individual effectiveness, stronger relationships and increased harmony within the team.

 Analysing yourself and your team members leads to transparent communication (as you are able to communicate in a manner best suited to their personality type) which grows trust and strengthens unity and harmony.

 As a team member, are you connecting?